telerik/xaml-docs/controls/raddataform/features/add-edit-delete-operations.md

 ## Remove

-Similarly to the the Add operation, you will be able to remove items in the following cases:
+Similarly to the the Add operation, you will be able to remove items in any of the following cases:

 * The collection implements the **IEditableCollectionView** interface